Getting Help and Choosing Treatments

 If you think that you or someone you love is suffering from bipolar disorder, seek professional help right away.
 Early detection of bipolar disorder and treatment provides a better chance of getting and staying well.
 Seek a board certified mental health professional in your area to make sure your symptoms are related to bipolar disorder and get the professional help you need.

-Treatment for bipolar disorder can provide you the opportunity to live a free and productive life, without the constant mood swings and unsurity.
+Treatment for bipolar disorder can provide you the opportunity to live a free and productive life, without the constant mood swings and uncertainty.
 Effective treatment of bipolar disorder provides relief of most symptoms, reduces the intensity of many manic episodes and allows you to function in your daily life.

 Bipolar Disorder Treatment: What Patients Should Know

 Bipolar disorder is a lifelong condition.
 It has major ups and downs.
-And is this goed untreated, these ups and downs can have a catastrophic affect.
+And if this goes untreated, these ups and downs can have a catastrophic affect.
 The recurring depressive and manic episodes make it difficult to lead a stable, productive life.
 In the manic phase, you may display impulsive behaviors that cause great harm to your daily life.
 In the depressive phase, it may be difficult to do anything at all.
 Early treatment and professional help can help avoid some of these problems.

 Monitored treatment of bipolar disorder depends on a few things.
 Prescription medication alone is usually not the answer.
 To get the most out of any treatment it’s good to educate yourself of all possible treatments that are available to you, talk with family member and communicate openly with your therapist or doctor, consider lifestyle chances and look to secure a positive support system.